zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-If desired, it is possible to reduce execution divergence by utilizing `ChapmanUpperApprox` (with the cosine value of 0) instead of `ChapmanHorizontal`, but I will retain this version for clarity of exposition.
+If desired, it is possible to reduce execution divergence by utilizing `ChapmanUpperApprox` (with the cosine value of 0) instead of `ChapmanHorizontal`, but I will retain this version for clarity.

 Now we are ready to tackle the most general case of evaluating optical depth between two arbitrary points \\(\bm{x}\\) and \\(\bm{y}\\).
 It may seem really complicated at first when, in fact, it's very similar to the problem we just solved.
 We have to consider three distinct possibilities: